alphagov/specialist-publisher/docs/creating-editing-and-removing-specialist-document-types-and-finders.md

    1. [Reindex the govuk Elasticsearch index](https://docs.publishing.service.gov.uk/manual/reindex-elasticsearch.html#how-to-reindex-an-elasticsearch-index).
        - This takes around 30-45 minutes on Production, or 3-4 hours on Integration.
        - Alternatively, run `search:update_schema` for a shorter run.
 Make sure the this is run before any documents are published, otherwise a full reindex will be required.

-       - NB: reindexing shouldn't really be necessary; Elasticsearch will dynamically create the field mappings the first time a new document of this type is published.
+      **Note**: reindexing shouldn't really be necessary; Elasticsearch will dynamically create the field mappings the first time a new document of this type is published.
 In other words, if you publish a new document type, the finder will work and it will return the relevant documents even without a reindex.
 However, **the filters on the finder would not work**, as this reindexing job also builds the filters for the finder, so we have to run the job.
    1. Change the target_stack of the finder from `draft` to `live` in specialist-publisher json schema config
    1. Merge and deploy Specialist Publisher
    1. Publish the finder by running the rake task `publishing_api:publish_finders` or `publishing_api:publish_finder[your_format_name_based_on_the_schema_file]` against the specialist publisher app (rake tasks [here](https://github.com/alphagov/specialist-publisher/blob/ce68fdb008cab05225e0493e19decba5365e1e20/lib/tasks/publishing_api.rake)).